dustinpfister/blog_posts/_posts/js-javascript-module.md

 ### 5.2 - The fs module

 Another built in module to start looking into right away would be the [file system module](/2018/02/08/nodejs-filesystem/).
 The path module is what I want to use in order to create an absolute path to something.
 However in order to read, write, or create that something I will need the file system module.
-In this example I am loading in the file system module, and the path module.
+In this example I am loading in the file system module, and the path module which I will both use to read and print out the source code of the file itself just for the sake of having somehting to read.
 ```js
 let fs = require('fs'),
 path = require('path');